Tahiti: Arrival of the missionaries

-In 1819, Pōmare II, encouraged by the missionaries, introduced the first Tahitian legal code, known under the name of the Pōmare Legal Code, which consists of nineteen laws.
+In 1819, Pōmare II, encouraged by the missionaries, introduced the first Tahitian legal code, known as the Pōmare Legal Code, which consists of nineteen laws.
 The missionaries and Pōmare II thus imposed a ban on nudity (obliging them to wear clothes covering their whole body), banned dances and chants (described as immodest), tattoos, and costumes made of flowers.

 In the 1820s, the entire population of Tahiti converted to Protestantism.
 Duperrey, who berthed in Tahiti in May 1823, attests to the change in Tahitian society in a letter dated 15 May 1823: "The missionaries of the Royal Society of London have totally changed the morals and customs of the inhabitants.
 Idolatry no longer exists among them, and they generally profess the Christian religion.
-The women no longer come aboard the vessel, and even when we meet them on land they are extremely reserved. (...)
+The women no longer come aboard the vessel, and even when we meet them on land, they are extremely reserved. (...)
 The bloody wars that these people used to carry out and human sacrifices have no longer taken place since 1816."

-When, on 7 December 1821, Pōmare II died, his son Pōmare III was only eighteen months old.
+When Pōmare II died on 7 December 1821, his son, Pōmare III, was only eighteen months old.
 His uncle and the religious people therefore supported the regency, until 2 May 1824, the date on which the missionaries conducted his coronation, a ceremony unprecedented in Tahiti.
 Taking advantage of the weakness of the Pōmare, local chiefs won back some of their power and took the hereditary title of Tavana (from the English word "governor").
-The missionaries also took advantage of the situation to change the way in which powers were arranged, and to make the Tahitian monarchy closer to the English model of a constitutional monarchy.
+The missionaries also took advantage of the situation to change the way power was structured and to make the Tahitian monarchy more closely resemble the English model of a constitutional monarchy.
 They therefore created the Tahitian Legislative Assembly, which first sat on 23 February 1824.

 In 1827, the young Pōmare III suddenly died, and it was his half-sister, ʻAimata, aged thirteen, who took the title of Pōmare IV.
-The Birmingham-born missionary George Pritchard, who was the acting British consul, became her main adviser and tried to interest her in the affairs of the kingdom but the authority of the Queen, who was certainly less charismatic than her father, was challenged by the chiefs, who had won back an important part of their prerogatives since the death of Pōmare II.
-The power of the Pōmare had become more symbolic than real; time and time again Queen Pōmare, Protestant and anglophile, sought in vain the protection of England.
+The Birmingham-born missionary George Pritchard, who was the acting British consul, became her main adviser and sought to interest her in the kingdom's affairs.
+Still, the authority of the queen, who was certainly less charismatic than her father, was challenged by the chiefs, who had won back an important part of their prerogatives since the death of Pōmare II.
+The power of the Pōmare had become more symbolic than real; time and time again, Queen Pōmare, Protestant and anglophile, sought in vain the protection of England.